CrowdStrike Parsing Standard (CPS) 1.1

 Following CrowdStrike Parsing Standard (CPS) helps you ingest data in a way that simplifies writing queries that combine data across different data sources.
 This page provides you with an introduction on how to write parsers that conform to this standard, focusing on normalization.

-The majority of parsers on the Marketplace Integrations follow this standard.
-For overall guidance on writing parsers in LogScale, see Creating a Parser and Developer Guidelines for Packages.
+The majority of the parsers on Falcon LogScale Package Marketplace follow this standard.
+For overall guidance on writing parsers in LogScale, see Create a Parser and Developer Guidelines for Packages.

 What is normalization in LogScale?